TheGamerASD/AWBW-Mapmaking-Guide/README.md

 ## AWBW Mapmaking Guide
-A guide for mapmaking on Advance Wars By Web.
+A website which contains a guide for mapmaking on Advance Wars By Web.

 You can view the website here: https://thegamerasd.github.io/AWBW-Mapmaking-Guide/